umee-network/peggo/README.md

 #### Umee

- **Validator sets**: Umee informs the Gravity contract who are the current validators and their power.
+ **Validator sets**: Umee informs the Gravity Bridge contract who are the current validators and their power.
 This results in an execution of the `updateValset` function.